applicaster/developer.applicaster.com/book/getting-started/zapp-plugins.md

 Plugins can be submitted as a public plugin or a whitelisted plugin.
 A whitelisted plugin is a plugin that will be available only to specific accounts in Zapp, whereas a public plugin will be available to all accounts and applications to use.

-New plugins are always submitted as a whitelisted plugins and can be upgraded to a public status only after review according to the [plugins submission guideline](/plugins-guidelines/plugin_submission_guideline.md).
+New plugins are always submitted as whitelisted plugins and can be upgraded to a public status only after review according to the [plugins submission guideline](/plugins-guidelines/plugin_submission_guideline.md).

 ## Next steps
 * [Different types of plugins (in detail)](/getting-started/plugin-types.md)